tigertv/secretpy/README.md

 '''
 ```

+In the previous example plaintext contains letters only in the alphabet.
-You can use CryptMachine and decorators for that:
+To change the behaviour you can use CryptMachine and decorators(UpperCase, NoSpace, SaveCase and etc.):

 ```python
 #!/usr/bin/python